 Yamaha started out as a musical company.
 In 1958, it decided to enter the marine arena, but it wasn’t an easy transition.
 Unlike Mercury Marine, Yamaha didn’t just walk into several outboard engines.
 They had to design them.
 Two engineers worked for two years on the outboard motor until it was ready to reach production.

 Because Yamaha was known for its instruments and not its maritime equipment, many joked that was why Yamaha’s outboard motors were so loud.
 Rather than just going with the tried and true, Yamaha listened and began to build motors that aren’t quite so noisy.
+That being said, Yamaha motors still have the reputation of being heavier and heftier.

 Yamaha currently makes outboard motors that can get anywhere from 2.5 hp to 425 hp.
 This gives it plenty of zip, no matter what your needs are.